BibliothecaDAO/arcade-account/readme.md

 - It requires an associated master account, established at the time of contract deployment.
 - Only the master account can withdraw funds, barring scenarios where explicit permissions have been given to the Arcade Account.
+- It can only transfer ETH to the sequencer account
 - The use of Eth/Tokens by the Arcade Account is limited to transaction signing, precluding direct transfers to other accounts.

 Arcade Accounts were created to mitigate the user experience hurdles that onchain games face when interacting with standard browser-based wallets.
 These accounts supplement rather than replace traditional wallets, fostering a harmonious coexistence.